Sarah2nin/SarahLibrary/README.md

 ## What my library offers

-> Helpful functions like: a better version of print, or a new way to encode strings.
+> Helpful functions like:
+> - A better version of print
+> - A new way to encode strings.
-> Neat lists you can use instead of writing them yourself.
-(Currently none :p)
+> - Neat lists you can use instead of writing them yourself. ( Currently none :p )

 ## License